-If you don’t live in Florida, how often do you see them at the market?
-Most of the time, regular persian limes are used or bottled lime juice.
-Honestly, I have only made this pie once using freshly squeezed key limes that I was lucky enough to find at the market.
+Honestly, I have only made this pie once using freshly squeezed key limes that.
 I had to use so many it was ridiculous.
 Never again.
 Using bottled key lime juice worked perfectly fine and it makes it so much easier.
 I don’t use the zest of the limes in this pie as I don’t particularly like the texture of zest in a filling that is supposed to be smooth and creamy.
 Not only is using fresh key limes lots of work, the tartness and amount squeezed may vary depending on the freshness of the key limes.
-Too much juice can make the filling so tart, it makes you pucker or make funny faces, which at a dinner party isn’t ideal.
+Too much juice can make the filling so tart and it makes you pucker or make funny faces which at a dinner party isn’t ideal.
 Why do they all look at me when making those funny faces?
 I feel like I’m being propositioned with all that puckering.

-Do you use one or two cans of sweetened condensed milk?
-Well, coming from a Peruvian family, sweetened condensed milk is part of living.
+Coming from a Peruvian family, sweetened condensed milk is part of living.
 This stuff is the liquid of gods.
-It’s pure heaven and in this case I want a filling worth eating along with having a pie that when sliced, doesn’t look flimsy and half full.
+I want a filling worth eating along with having a pie that when sliced, doesn’t look flimsy and half full.
 I use 2 cans and please, use the full fat stuff.
 Go big or go home.
-Just don’t eat this everyday.
-Savor it and enjoy it.
-Don’t eat it in two bites.
+Just don’t eat this everyday and don’t eat it in two bites.
+Relax, enjoy.

 I use 2 whole eggs.
 Why not use all yolks?
 Although all yolks would result in a creamy velvety texture, I feel the egg white contributes structure to the filling giving it some heft without taking away from the smoothness.
 This way, I'm not worrying about separating eggs or freezing egg whites.